Subsidized Stafford Loans

 Even so, many students who take out big debts have some regrets about their decisions.
 For example, in a poll conducted by Fidelity, some 39 percent of students claimed that they would have made different college choices, had they fully understood the consequences of the debt they took out.

-It’s possible that these students wouldn’t harbor regrets if they’d agreed to a subsidized Stafford loan (also known as Direct Subsidized Loans).
+It’s possible that these students wouldn’t harbor regrets if they’d agreed to a subsidized Stafford loan (also known as a Direct Subsidized Loan).
 These loan packages come with attractive terms that could reduce the overall cost of college.

 Direct Subsidized Loans aren’t free products.
 They are loans that students are expected to repay in time.
 But there are some special aspects of these loans that can be beneficial.
 Most of these benefits concern the interest fees a student’s expected to pay.

-On the very first day that a student accepts money in the form of a student loan, an interest rate kicks in.
+On the very first day that a student accepts money in the form of a student loan, the interest kicks in.
 The student might not realize that the loan is functional and generating revenue for the entity that provided the loan, but even so, there are fees and interest payments accruing, even while the student is in school.
-When a student graduates, those fees really could be immense.
+When a student graduates, the accumulated interest really could be immense.

 Qualifying for a Subsidy

 Obviously, almost any student would want to participate in a Direct Subsidized Loan program, as doing so could result in huge savings.
 But not everyone who wants a loan like this can get one.
-In fact, there are tight restrictions on who can qualify for a loan like this.
-Generally, these products are reserved for students who are facing education bills that they just cannot pay.
+In fact, there are restrictions on who can qualify for a loan like this.
+Generally, these products are reserved for students who demonstrate financial need.

 There’s no harm in applying for a loan like this, however, as some students who think they might never qualify are able to do so, and they’re also able to reap the rewards.